josancamon19/traffic_sign_classifier/README.md

 To train the model, I used an ....

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy.

 My final model results were:
 * validation set accuracy of 0.950
 * test set accuracy of 0.932

-If an iterative approach was chosen:
+Architecture approach:

 The first architecture I tried was LeNet, just changing the input and output size and processing the images to grayscale, I chose it just for test but the results was no great, then I tried adding more conv layers, tried reducing fc layers and even adding batchnorm layers (was so weird don't see any improvement with those) but the results was worse than the first one, finally I decided to tune the initial LeNet, adding, reducing the number of nodes in each layer in order to be able to catch more in each image, changing the depth and in this way was how I finally found a decent model.

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+Finally then of the training with the train set, the model with completely new images (test_set) achieved an accuracy of 93.2% and with some images extracted independently from internet achieved an accuracy of 82%, with the good result with new images we verified that our model is a good modedl and performs well.

 ### Test a Model on New Images